PortiaMasibi/PortiaMasibi/README.md

 - 👋 Hi, I’m @PortiaMasibi
-- 👀 I’m interested in Data Analytics & Engineering applications in the Chemical Engineering Fields.
+- 👀 I’m interested in Data Science, AI and Machine Learning
 - 🌱 I’m currently learning Data Analytics (M.Eng.) at the University of Toronto.
 I have a B.Eng. in Chemical Engineering.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me portia.masibi@outlook.com